mikepk/botocore/docs/source/reference/services/servicecatalog.rst

     :type Verbose: boolean
     :param Verbose:

-      Enable a verbose level of details for the provisioning artifact.
+      Indicates whether a verbose level of detail is enabled.